-Dairy gorgonzola is a variety of Italian blue cheese.
-It has a salty flavor and strong bite which is produced by the mold Penicillium glaucum.
-This mold also gives gorgonzola its characteristic blue-green veins.
-While this tofu-based version doesn’t capture the pungent quality of dairy gorgonzola exactly, it has a tangy flavor that is wonderful when served on crackers or as a crumbled topping on salads, pizza, risotto or polenta.
+Dairy gorgonzola is an Italian blue cheese with a salty flavor and strong bite.
+While this tofu-based version doesn’t fully capture the pungent quality of dairy gorgonzola, it has a tangy flavor that is wonderful when served on crackers or as a crumbled topping on salads, pizza, risotto or polenta.
 Be sure to use extra-firm water-packed block tofu for the proper dry, crumbly texture.
-A food processor is recommended for efficient processing.
-Please note that this recipe requires refined coconut oil - do not use virgin coconut oil!

 Line the form with plastic wrap or a double-layer of cheesecloth, being sure to leave some excess hanging over the sides.
 This will help lift the cheese from the form after firming.